 "Trapping and firefighting are our two main sources of income in Aniak," says Nelson.
-During the last several seasons, most firefighters earned several thousand dollars each.
-In 1988 alone, nearly \$9.6 million went back to their local village they said, because they were coneconomies.
+During the last seasons, most firefighters earned several thousand dollars each.
+In 1988 alone, nearly \$9.6 million went back to their local village economies.

 Use of Native fire crews has evolved to a very organized system.